 - London Military Museum Network Chair: is currently vacant, so contact [email protected] for now, who will let you know once a new contact is in place.

 - The national Subject specialist networks, many of whose members are located in London.
 You can find further information on these subject specialist networks and a list of contacts on the Arts Council England’s website here.

 The MDO team are active in sourcing speakers and generally supporting the work of a number of professional groups covering specific areas of museum practice.
 This list includes some of them.
 Upcoming meeting dates are available from the contacts provided:

 - Early Years network - contact: [email protected]

-- Family Forum network - contact: [email protected]
+- Families in Museums Network - contact: [email protected]

 - Group for Education in Museums (GEM) London: [email protected]

 - London Heritage Volunteer Management Network (LHVMN) - contact: [email protected]

 - London museums capital projects group – contact: [email protected]